DanielProano/Password-Manager/README.md

 - Zero Knowledge Implementation

-- Master password hashing and securely stored
+- Master password salting and hashing with bcrypt

-- Client side data encryption with master password
+- Client side data encryption using a master password token and salt

 - JSON Web Token generation and verification

-- Ability to change and view vault info
+- Ability to add, delete, and view vault info

 - Rate Limiting